Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Privacy Policy Generators

-The generator use statistics are depicted in Table \ref{tab:generator_prevalence}.
-The bottom line is that generators are pervasive, with over 2\,000 policies explicitly stating having used one in the October dataset.
-This accounts for 18.2\% of all policies in the \texttt{CH} group, showcasing that generators are mostly used by Swiss-facing websites.
-One hypothesis for this finding could be that using the most popular generator at that time, SwissAnwalt, gained traction through network effects.
-Swiss-facing websites might have heard from competitors using the generator and decided to follow along.
-It is also striking that EU generators are used by Swiss websites as well, but \textit{not} vice-versa.
-One explanation might be that Swiss websites had used a EU generator in the past to comply with the GDPR and stuck to it.
+Table \ref{tab:generator-prevalence} presents generator use statistics.
+Generator use is pervasive, with over 2,000 policies explicitly produced by one in the October dataset.
+Their use accounts for 18.2\% of all policies in the October \texttt{CH} group.
+We observe disproportionately higher use of generators for Swiss-facing websites.
+We also found use of EU generators for Swiss-facing websites, but \textit{not} the opposite.

-In Table \ref{tab:generator_by_language_and_rank}, we show generator use by policy language and top website rank according to CrUX, i.e., the highest popularity bucket across all countries (see Section \ref{sec:groups}), for all October policies.
-In this Table and in all the following ones, we analyze the policies of all three groups together.
-Generators have predominantly been used by German policies (16.4\%), with all other languages averaging less than 4\%.
-This is likely due to generators only being available in German, with the notable exception of iubenda~\cite{iubenda_privacy_nodate}.
-Moreover, generators are mostly used by less popular websites, with less than 5\% of the policies from Top 5k websites stating having used one.
-This intuitively makes sense, as larger websites are more exposed to legal and reputational risks, and have more resources to write their policies by legal advisors.
+In Table \ref{tab:generator-by-language-and-rank}, we show generator use by policy language and top website rank according to CrUX, i.e., the highest popularity bucket across all countries (see Section~\ref{sec:dataset}), for all October policies.
+In this table and in all the following ones, we analyze the policies of all three groups together.
+Generators have predominantly been used for German policies (16.4\%), with all other languages averaging less than 4\%.
+This is likely due to many generators only being available in German, which may explain the discrepancy in generator use between Swiss- and EU-facing websites, as the latter group contains a smaller relative proportion of German-language policies (see Appendix~\ref{app:languages}, Table~\ref{tab:languages}).

+Moreover, generators are mostly used by less popular websites, with less than 5\% of the policies from Top 5k websites indicating use.
+This intuitively makes sense: larger websites are more exposed to legal and reputational risks, and they presumably have more resources to hire internal or external legal advisors.

-Beside the prevalence of generators, we also inspected how their use affected the content of policies.
-Ideally, generators would enable smaller firms to draft better and more compliant policies.
-Table~\ref{tab:generator_compliance} illustrates how policies created with a generator can increase compliance by up to 15 p.p. (right to lodge a complaint).
-There is also a noticeable increase in the disclosure of the controller's identity (+9.5~p.p.), which is required by both the GDPR and the FADP.
+We also inspected how generator use affects the disclosures of policies.
+Table~\ref{tab:generator-disclosures} illustrates that policies created with a generator are associated with increased disclosure rates of up to 15 p.p. (right to lodge a complaint).
+Disclosure of the controller's identity---required by both Swiss and EU privacy law---is also noticeably higher (+9.5 p.p.).
+This pattern holds even when disaggregating generator use by website popularity rank (see Appendix~\ref{app:generator-details}).